Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 \subsection{Challenges in Practicing MIAs on LLMs.}

-Despite the increasing interest in MIA against LLMs, there remain two significant barriers to advancing this line of research: (1) computational cost, and (2) the lack of standardized and maintained implementations.
-These issues underscore the need for scalable, efficient, and reproducible evaluation pipelines for MIA against LLMs, especially as model sizes and privacy concerns continue to grow.
+Despite the increasing interest in MIA against LLMs, there remain two major barriers to advancing this line of research: (1) growing computational demands, and (2) inefficient use of shared computations across methods.
+These issues underscore the need for scalable, efficient, and reproducible evaluation pipelines for MIA against LLMs.